FrancisBanville/ms_interpreting_probabilities/README.md

 >
 > Fundamentally, the taxonomic scaling of interactions involves aggregating
 > interactions between individuals into larger groups.
 Interaction probabilities
-> at broader taxonomic scales should thus be conform to probabilities of
+> at broader taxonomic scales should thus conform to probabilities of
 > interactions between individuals.
 For example, @Canard2012Emergencea built a
 > species-based network using simulated individual-based networks.
 In local
 > individual-based food webs, the probability that two individuals interact